Electroweak precision observables and Higgs-boson signal strengths in the Standard Model and beyond: present and future: Electroweak precision fit beyond the Standard Model

 The $S$, $T$, $U$ parameters account for NP effects in the vacuum-polarization amplitudes of the EW gauge bosons and modify all EWPO considered here.
 The explicit dependence of the EWPO on $S$, $T$, and $U$ can be found in appendix A of ref.~\cite{Ciuchini:2013pca} where it was also noticed how the EWPO considered here depend only on the following three specific combinations of the $S$, $T$, and $U$ parameters (where $s_W=\sin\theta_W$ and $c_W=\cos\theta_W$),

 Therefore the extracted values of $S$, $T$, and $U$ are correlated.
 For this reason, we give in tables~\ref{tab:STUfit} and \ref{tab:STfit} the results of the fit together with the correlation matrix.
 We also remind the reader that $A$, the only parameter depending on $U$, describes NP contributions to $M_W$ and $\Gamma_W$, the parameter $C$ describes NP contributions to $\Gamma_Z$, and NP contributions to all other EWPO are proportional to $B$.
 As illustrated in figure~\ref{fig:Oblique}, $S$, $T$, and $U$ are compatible with zero, implying the absence of sizeable oblique corrections beyond those predicted by the SM.
+In general, in models of new physics with linearly realized electroweak symmetry breaking $U$ is largely suppressed relative to $S$ and $T$.
+For this reason we also specify our fit to the case in which $U=0$ and give the corresponding results in table~\ref{tab:STfit}, and in the bottom plots of figure~\ref{fig:Oblique}.
+The results of table~\ref{tab:STUgLR} later in this section are are also given in the $U=0$ scenario.

 Next we consider the $\varepsilon_{1,2,3,b}$ parameters introduced in refs.~\cite{Altarelli:1990zd,Altarelli:1991fk,Altarelli:1993sz}.
 Unlike the $S$, $T$, and $U$ parameters discussed above, the $\varepsilon_i$ parameters involve SM contributions associated with the top quark and the Higgs boson, SM flavour non-universal vertex corrections, and further vacuum-polarization corrections~\cite{Barbieri:2004qk}.
 Since the SM is now fully known and there is no need to disentangle top-quark and Higgs-boson contributions anymore, we separate the genuine NP contribution from the SM one by introducing $\delta\varepsilon_i=\varepsilon_i - \varepsilon_{i,\mathrm{SM}}$ for $i=1,2,3,b$, where $\varepsilon_i$ are the original parameters and $\varepsilon_{i,\mathrm{SM}}$ contain the SM contribution only.
 The expressions of the EWPO in terms of $\delta\varepsilon_i$ can be found in ref.~\cite{Ciuchini:2013pca,Ciuchini:2014dea}.